 Employee Privacy: District of Columbia

-- Employers are prohibited from conducting surveillance on their employees, unless the employer is part of the communication.
+- Employers are prohibited from conducting surveillance on their employees, unless one party to the conversation consents.
 See Wiretapping and Monitoring Communications.

 - An employee's privacy is protected by limiting the types of tests that an employer can request an employee to take.
 See Employee Testing.

 - Although tightly regulated, both medical marijuana use and recreational marijuana use are legal in the District of Columbia.
 Employers face restrictions in testing prospective employees for marijuana.
 See Marijuana for Medical and Recreational Purposes..

 - In general, smoking in the workplace is banned in the District, although exemptions exist that must meet specific regulations.
 See Smoking in the Workplace.